omikhan4901/Static-Helper/Readme.md

 - Showing what roles people are supposed to play.
 - Making the bot Available to multiple statics.
 - More To be Added!

-This project definitely has a lot of potential if worked on correctly, So I plan to work on it for a few months until I make a site and release it :)